CodingClubCI/ProgrammingPuzzles/README.md

 ========
 Within this repository, You can create programming problems and/or solutions to these problems.
 The hope is to collaborate, learn, share and broaden your programming eloquence, focusing on the arithmatic part of programming apose to just the syntax.

 Anyone can create programming problems, as well as solve them.
-Concider this project as the C of I version of `LeetCode.`
+Consider this project as the C of I version of `LeetCode.`

 ## Get Started:
 <b>Create Puzzles:</b>